aksel-blaise/garymorph/analysis/linear-metrics.md

 *Gary Stemmed* (Newell and Krieger 1949, 164–66), and finally, Gary (Suhm, Krieger, and Jelks 1954, 430–31, Plate 94).

-Ford et al. (1945, 35) refer to the Gary type that articulates with the Tchefuncte period as Simple Haft 1A; however, that type is first introduced in the analysis of the materials from the Crooks site (Ford and Willey 1940, 97).
+Ford, Quimby Jr., and Snow (1945, 35) refer to the Gary type that articulates with the Tchefuncte period as Simple Haft 1A; however, that type is first introduced in the analysis of the materials from the Crooks site (Ford and Willey 1940, 97).
 In that volume, Gary points were also assigned to Simple Haft 1C (Ford and Willey 1940, 97, Figures 45a-b, 46a-d), described as leaf-shaped with a stem that may be either flat or convex, and Simple Haft 2A (Ford and Willey 1940, 99, Figures 45d, 46g-h), described as the narrowest of their Blade 2 group, which is almost as thick as they are wide, with sloped shoulders, a pronounced median ridge, and an ill-organised approach to secondary flaking.
-Ford et al. (Ford and Willey 1940, 99) describe Simple Haft 2B as identical in shape to Simple Haft 2A, but with excellent primary and secondary flaking, no similarities in execution, and a cross-section that is less than 5mm thick.
+Ford and Willey (1940, 99) describe Simple Haft 2B as identical in shape to Simple Haft 2A, but with excellent primary and secondary flaking, no similarities in execution, and a cross-section that is less than 5mm thick.
 This is the only type at the Crooks site that was assigned based upon execution alone.
 Simple Haft 2C (Ford and Willey 1940, 99, Figure 45f) displays thickening at the median, with a triangular blade, small contracting stem, and broad, straight shoulders.
-This is the earliest work that begins to expound upon the diversity of morphological variation thought to occur within what would later be the Gary type.
+This is the earliest work that begins to expound upon the diversity of morphological variation thought to occur within what would later become the Gary type.

 In the winter of 1938, two Gary points were excavated from midden B, a 150 x 100 foot (long axis along northeast-southwest line) elongated-oval shell midden, at the Tchefuncte site, located parallel to the shoreline of Lake Pontchartrain (Louisiana) (Ford, Quimby Jr., and Snow 1945, 11–12, Figure 5).
-(Ford, Quimby Jr., and Snow 1945, 35) refer to the type as Simple Haft 1A, described earlier by (Ford and Willey 1940, 97), noting that blade shape is represented by a near-equilateral triangle, straight shoulders, and the characteristic broad stem atop a convex base.
+Ford, Quimby Jr., and Snow (1945, 35) refer to the type as Simple Haft 1A, described earlier by Ford and Willey (1940, 97), noting that blade shape is represented by a near-equilateral triangle, straight shoulders, and the characteristic broad stem atop a convex base.
 This point type was also found to occur in Marksville period sites